Asking Questions And Making Statements - The Building Blocks Of Conversation

 Statement as a question

-- "I think the first season of that show was the best" (said in a tone that shows they're interested in getting their friend's opinion on what the best season was)
+- "I think the first season of that show was the best" (said in a tone that shows they're interested in getting everyone's opinion on what the best season was)

-- "So I heard Carmen and Jose are going to spend even more on their wedding than they already are..." (spoken with an inflection that implies they mainly want to hear everyone else's take on the matter)
+- "So I heard Carmen and Jose are going to spend even more on their wedding than they already are..." (spoken with an inflection that implies they mainly want to hear your take on the matter)

-Mini questions or statements that encourage the other person to keep talking or show your opinion on what they're saying
+Mini questions or statements that encourage the other person to keep speaking, or show your opinion on what they're saying

 When it's your turn to talk you don't always have to come up with something lengthy and elaborate.
-If the person is telling you something they want to talk about, often you just need to make a quick little utterance that tells them, "I'm listening.
+If someone's telling you something they want to talk about, often you just need to make a quick little utterance that tells them, "I'm listening.
 Keep going", or "Here's my reaction to what you just said, continue."
 Some examples are:

 - "Yep... yep..."